jupyter-book/thebe/docs/minimal_example.rst

    <pre data-executable="true" data-language="python">print("Hello!")</pre>

-Press the ThebeLab button above to activate this cell, then press the "Run" button, or "Shift-Enter" to execute this cell.
+Press the Thebe button above to activate this cell, then press the "Run" button, or "Shift-Enter" to execute this cell.

 .. note::

-   When ThebeLab is activated in this example, it must first ask Binder for a kernel.
+   When Thebe is activated in this example, it must first ask Binder for a kernel.
    This may take several seconds.

 Now let's try another cell that generates a Matplotlib plot.
-Because we've configured ThebeLab to use Binder with an environment that has Numpy and Matplotlib, this works as expected.
+Because we've configured Thebe to use Binder with an environment that has Numpy and Matplotlib, this works as expected.
 Try modifying the cell contents and re-running!